USDJ Price Reaches $1.00 (USDJ)

-USDJ (CURRENCY:USDJ) traded 0% lower against the dollar during the 1-day period ending at 22:00 PM ET on February 22nd.
-In the last week, USDJ has traded 0.1% higher against the dollar.
-USDJ has a total market cap of $14.81 million and approximately $7.72 million worth of USDJ was traded on exchanges in the last 24 hours.
-One USDJ coin can now be bought for $1.00 or 0.00002638 BTC on popular exchanges.
+USDJ (CURRENCY:USDJ) traded up 0.1% against the dollar during the twenty-four hour period ending at 12:00 PM E.T. on March 1st.
+One USDJ coin can currently be purchased for about $1.00 or 0.00002304 BTC on cryptocurrency exchanges.
+USDJ has a total market capitalization of $14.84 million and $2.41 million worth of USDJ was traded on exchanges in the last day.
+During the last week, USDJ has traded 0.2% higher against the dollar.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.